MickyHCorbett/MorfLess/syntax/readme.md

         sticky={}:
         unlisted={}:

-Author meta (author={}:) is singular as you tend to have one author, but you can have more.
+Author meta (author) is singular as you tend to have one author, but you can have more.
 Categories tend to be plural hence the meta keyword is "categories".

 Sticky (sticky={}: - no syntax ) is for posts and indicates you want this post to be at the top of the full posts list or in an author or category page.
 Unlisted (unlisted={}: - no syntax) indicates that you don't want the post to appear in searches or listings.